kasrasadeghi/fortress-commander/README.md

 ## Running
 If you have the correct dependencies installed, simply run `make`.
 The cmake build will be triggered, and the makefile will run the game binary for you.

+### Controls
+Use the keyboard to move the camera
+You can interact with the map with the mouse.
+Left click and drag to make a selection area.
+Right click to give a command to selected units.
+Use the following keys to switch modes:
+- B = Build (use number keys to select which type of structure)
+- U = Unit
+- X = Sell
+- Q = Exit mode

+You can use Escape to pause the game at any time.

 ## Dependencies
 GLFW3
 FreeType